JodieC9/BIS15W2024_jcheun/homework/lab7_hw.md

 ## # Groups:   class [3]
 ##   class    variable   n_miss pct_miss
 ##   <chr>    <chr>       <int>    <dbl>
-## 1 Aves     egg_mass_g   4914     50.1
+## 1 Mammalia egg_mass_g   4953    100
-## 2 Mammalia egg_mass_g   4953    100
+## 2 Reptilia egg_mass_g   6040     92.0
-## 3 Reptilia egg_mass_g   6040     92.0
+## 3 Aves     egg_mass_g   4914     50.1
 ```
 For the mammalia class, yes these results make sense biologically, simply because we know that mammals (except the platypus) do not lay eggs in their reproductive cycle.
-The aves and and Reptilia classes make less biological sense on why their taxonomc classes have such high proportions of NA values.
-While the Aves class do not have the worse percentage of NA values (although 50% is pretty high), the Reptilia class haveing almost 92% of missing data is quite concerning.
+The Aves and and Reptilia classes make less biological sense on why their taxonomic classes have such high proportions of NA values.
+While the Aves class do not have the worse percentage of NA values (although 50% is pretty high), the Reptilia class having almost 92% of missing data is quite concerning despite being egg laying organisms.
 A quick Google search to help explain this high percentage of NA values demonstrates that reptiles tend to be difficult to study/survey.

 **9. The `amphibio` data have variables that classify species as fossorial (burrowing), terrestrial, aquatic, or arboreal.Calculate the number of NA's in each of these variables.
 Do you think that the authors intend us to think that there are NA's in these columns or could they represent something else?
 Explain.**